 While communications technology is increasing the pace of our lives at a rapid rate, transport speeds have remained largely constant – safe driving speeds and dated infrastructure slow us down on road and rail, while transatlantic flights are slower today than they were 20 years ago thanks to the demise of Concorde.

-Flight is, of course, still the current fastest option, but one future transport solution called Hyperloop is promising to get us from A to B at speeds of up to 760mph – while keeping our feet firmly on the ground.
-The team behind Hyperloop are one step closer to achieving that after reaching speeds of around 240mph during a test on December 15th.
+Flight is, of course, still the current fastest option, but one future transport solution called hyperloop is promising to get us from A to B at speeds of up to 760mph – while keeping our feet firmly on the ground.
+The team behind hyperloop are one step closer to achieving that after reaching speeds of around 240mph during a test on December 15 2017.

-Hyperloop is the name of the company behind a proposed passenger and freight transport service that would travel at a top speed of 760mph.
+Hyperloop is a proposed passenger and freight transport service that would travel at a top speed of 760mph.

 The new mode of transport is a pod-like vehicle that would be sent racing along rails within reduced-pressure tubes.
 These would use bilinear induction motors and air compressors to ride on an air cushion.

-A company known as Hyperloop One is working on commercialising the concept.
+A company known as Virgin Hyperloop One is working on commercialising the concept.